aamirdjearam/Budget-WP-Instance-on-AWS-WriteUp/README.md

 The plan can be changed month to month to meet demand, so it is pretty easily scalable.

-*Please note all of these costs do not include the added S3 storage as that is variable
+*Please note all of these costs do not include the added S3 storage as that is variable and the domain name depends on the suffix (or top level domain)

 ### After weighing out all of the options, and considering everything from a customer perspective we've decided to go with a Lightsail instance for three main reasons: